Progress Software (NASDAQ:PRGS) Issues Q4 2021 Earnings Guidance

 Progress Software (NASDAQ:PRGS) updated its fourth quarter 2021 earnings guidance on Thursday.
 The company provided EPS guidance of $0.730-$0.750 for the period, compared to the Thomson Reuters consensus EPS estimate of $0.860.
 The company issued revenue guidance of $134 million-$138 million, compared to the consensus revenue estimate of $141.18 million.Progress Software also updated its FY 2021 guidance to $3.680-$3.700 EPS.

-A number of equities research analysts have weighed in on the company.
-Oppenheimer raised their price target on Progress Software from $54.00 to $60.00 and gave the company an outperform rating in a research report on Friday, September 24th.
-Citigroup raised their price target on Progress Software from $48.00 to $50.00 and gave the company a neutral rating in a research report on Friday, September 24th.
+Several research firms have recently weighed in on PRGS.
+Citigroup raised their target price on Progress Software from $48.00 to $50.00 and gave the company a neutral rating in a research report on Friday, September 24th.
 They noted that the move was a valuation call.
-Finally, Zacks Investment Research upgraded Progress Software from a hold rating to a buy rating and set a $57.00 price target on the stock in a research report on Wednesday, September 29th.
+Zacks Investment Research raised Progress Software from a hold rating to a buy rating and set a $57.00 price target for the company in a report on Wednesday, September 29th.
+Finally, Oppenheimer increased their price target on Progress Software from $54.00 to $60.00 and gave the company an outperform rating in a report on Friday, September 24th.
 One investment analyst has rated the stock with a hold rating and four have given a buy rating to the company’s stock.
-According to MarketBeat.com, the stock presently has an average rating of Buy and an average target price of $55.60.
+Based on data from MarketBeat, the company has a consensus rating of Buy and an average target price of $55.60.

-The firm also recently announced a quarterly dividend, which will be paid on Wednesday, December 15th.
-Investors of record on Wednesday, December 1st will be paid a $0.175 dividend.
+The company also recently declared a quarterly dividend, which will be paid on Wednesday, December 15th.
+Stockholders of record on Wednesday, December 1st will be given a dividend of $0.175 per share.
 The ex-dividend date is Tuesday, November 30th.
 This represents a $0.70 annualized dividend and a dividend yield of 1.39%.
-Progress Software’s payout ratio is presently 26.12%.
+Progress Software’s dividend payout ratio is currently 26.12%.

-In related news, EVP Jeremy Segal sold 1,281 shares of the firm’s stock in a transaction dated Monday, October 4th.
-The stock was sold at an average price of $49.30, for a total value of $63,153.30.
-The transaction was disclosed in a legal filing with the SEC, which can be accessed through this hyperlink.
-2.60% of the stock is owned by company insiders.
+In other news, EVP Jeremy Segal sold 1,281 shares of the firm’s stock in a transaction on Monday, October 4th.
+The stock was sold at an average price of $49.30, for a total transaction of $63,153.30.
+The transaction was disclosed in a document filed with the Securities & Exchange Commission, which can be accessed through this link.
+Company insiders own 2.60% of the company’s stock.

 A hedge fund recently raised its stake in Progress Software stock.
-Morgan Stanley raised its position in shares of Progress Software Co.
-(NASDAQ:PRGS) by 83.5% during the 2nd quarter, according to the company in its most recent 13F filing with the SEC.
-The institutional investor owned 215,564 shares of the software maker’s stock after acquiring an additional 98,118 shares during the quarter.
-Morgan Stanley owned approximately 0.49% of Progress Software worth $9,970,000 at the end of the most recent quarter.
+Morgan Stanley lifted its stake in Progress Software Co.
+(NASDAQ:PRGS) by 83.5% in the second quarter, according to the company in its most recent disclosure with the Securities and Exchange Commission.
+The firm owned 215,564 shares of the software maker’s stock after purchasing an additional 98,118 shares during the period.
+Morgan Stanley owned about 0.49% of Progress Software worth $9,970,000 at the end of the most recent quarter.

 About Progress Software